-Tarzan is no novice when it comes to war, in Tarzan the Untamed he mowed down countless Germans during WWI, but in Tarzan and the Foreign Legion we get a book that feels like more a military adventure story than Tarzan the Untamed did; which mostly resembled a standard Tarzan adventure that just happened to include Tarzan killing enemy soldiers.
+Tarzan is no novice when it comes to war, in Tarzan the Untamed he mowed down countless Germans during WWI, but in Tarzan and the Foreign Legion, we get a book that feels like more a military adventure story than Tarzan the Untamed did; which mostly resembled a standard Tarzan adventure that just happened to include Tarzan killing enemy soldiers.

 Note: Edgar Rice Burroughs was the first author to incorporate himself.
 This book was first offered to Argosy magazine in 1945, but they turned it down, so Burroughs published it himself in 1947, making this the last story written by Burroughs before his death.

 The book begins with the introduction of Corrie van der Meer, the daughter of a Dutch settler who refused to evacuate Sumatra when the Japanese invaded.
 Her father and mother are killed during the “fleeing for their lives” portion of the book when her father finally realizes the danger they are in.
-Corrie manages to survive hiding out in the Sumatran jungle with a Chinese servant for two years before finally being captured by a couple bickering Japanese officers.
-Many women in Burroughs’ books are spared being raped because two villains spend too much time arguing over who gets to ravish their beautiful victim first, which then gives our protagonists time to step in with a last minute rescue.
+Corrie manages to survive hiding out in the Sumatran jungle with a Chinese servant for two years before finally being captured by a couple of bickering Japanese officers.
+Many women in Burroughs’ books are spared being raped because two villains spend too much time arguing over who gets to ravish their beautiful victim first, which then gives our protagonists time to step in with a last-minute rescue.

-Of course that protagonist will most likely turn out to be a certain loincloth wearing jungle god, but things start out a little differently in Tarzan and the Foreign Legion.
+Of course, that protagonist will most likely turn out to be a certain loincloth wearing jungle god, but things start out a little differently in Tarzan and the Foreign Legion.
 When we first encounter Tarzan in this book he is going by his civilian identity John Clayton, and he’s an RAF colonel to boot.
-He has been assigned to join a group of American airman who are on a photo reconnaissance mission over Sumatra.
+He has been assigned to join a group of American airmen who are on a photo reconnaissance mission over Sumatra.
 Most of the crew don’t seem to care much for a British lord, one of them still holds a grudge about the War of Independence, but when their unarmed bomber is shot down, and they find themselves in a jungle deep inside enemy territory, they soon count themselves as very lucky to have Clayton with them.
-The survivors consist of the Captain Jerry Jucas the pilot, Sgt.
+The survivors consist of Captain Jerry Jucas the pilot, Sgt.
 Tony “Shrimp” Rosetti from Chicago, and Sgt.
 Joe “Datbum” Bubonovitch, a Brooklynite; all who could have easily just stepped out of central casting in Hollywood.

 What’s interesting here is that Tarzan does not reveal himself as the notorious Ape Man, and when he first strips down to a loincloth and starts fashioning a bow and arrow the men think he’s gone nuts.
 It’s not until much later that when they see him kill a tiger with nothing but his bare hands and a knife that one of the Americans put two and two together and figures out who he actually is.